Our Future Path! A plan for a better world!

 Have Flexible Number of Work Hours

 Instead of hiring a worker to put in a fixed number of hours per week, a company could hire a worker for a flexible number of hours per week.
 For instance, a worker could be hired to work each week from 25 to 35 hours, from 30 to 40 hours or maybe even from 35 to 45 hours.
-Over the course of a year, the company’s goal might be to have each worker average 30, 35 or 40 hours per week, but each week could vary depending on work load and employment levels.
+Over the course of a year, the company’s goal might be to have each worker average 30, 35 or 40 hours per week, but each week could vary depending on workload and employment levels.
 Of course, workers would only be guaranteed the lower number of hours per week.

 If a company lost a worker or the workload increased, then the appropriate workers could work longer hours until things slowed down or a new worker was hired.
-If the workload decreased, then the appropriate workers could work shorter hours until the workload increased or a worker was let go.
+If the workload decreased, then the appropriate workers could work shorter hours until the workload increased. or a worker was let go.

 In both cases, the employment base would be stabilized.
 In the first case, the company would not need to hire workers until they knew they would be needed for the long term.
 In the second case, the company would not need to lay off valuable employees until they knew that they had no other choice.

-With increased flexibility in the number of hours people work, more jobs may lend themselves to the use of part time or substitute workers.
+With increased flexibility in the number of hours we work, more jobs may lend themselves to the use of part-time or substitute workers.
 In both cases, these types of workers could help a company better manage their work force to meet their labor needs.
 If a company needed more work done, but not enough to hire someone full time, they could bring someone on part time.
 If someone is out sick and their job lends itself to it, the company could also have some substitute workers that could come in as needed.

 Time Off

 If an employee does not have any sick days, personal days or vacation days left, or just does not want to use one, the employee may come to work sick.
 Then, that sick employee might not be as productive and could end up spreading this sickness to other employees.
-Given the costs, an employer would want to do all it could to keep sick employees out of the work place.
+Given the costs, an employer would want to do all it could to keep sick employees out of the workplace.

 If an employer uses flexible work hours, then the employer should have procedures in place to allow employees to make up any sick time.
-If for some reason it is not possible to make up the time and the employee did not have any more time off, then the employee would simply have to lose the pay, or have had insurance to cover something like this.
+If for some reason it is not possible to make up the time and the employee did not have any more time off, then the employee would simply have to lose the pay or might have had insurance to cover something like this.

 Reduce Our Cost of Living